 Think you don’t have time to attend these survey results meetings?
 Here are the top 5 reasons why you should make the time.

-Snapshot of results — During survey results meetings get a snapshot of the overall survey findings, presented in an efficient way that is interesting and easy to remember, making it easy for you to be able to share information with key stakeholders in your organization.
+Snapshot of results — Survey results meetings provide attendees with a snapshot of the overall survey findings.
+The results are presented in an efficient way that is interesting and easy to remember, making it easy for you to share information with leaders and other key stakeholders in your organization.

-Identify dramatic changes — Results meetings typically call out any jobs that saw dramatic changes in terms of responses.
+Identify dramatic changes — Results meetings typically call attention to any jobs that saw dramatic changes.
 If a job now has double the number of survey respondents, perhaps that job and those skills are in high demand.
 Alternatively, if a job sees a significant drop in responses, perhaps that role is no longer “typical” but has morphed into a new job.
-Being aware of these changes can help you plan strategically for the talent needs in your organization.
+Being aware of these changes can help you plan strategically to support the talent needs of your organization.

-Market insights — Gain additional insight on particular topics in rewards or related to your particular industry by listening to subject matter experts present the results.
+Market insights — Gain additional insight on particular topics in rewards or in areas related to your industry by listening to subject matter experts present the results.

-Hear from peers — Many survey results meetings include an open forum where participants are encouraged to ask questions.
+Networking — Survey results meetings often include open forums where participants are encouraged to ask questions.
 Benefit from hearing your peers ask questions or participate in Q&A sessions yourself.
 In-person events often have networking opportunities where you can catch up with peers informally, often gaining meaningful insights in a one-on-one discussion.